Number : 1993 Special.

 She’s out there somewhere.
 We must be on our guard and we must stop her before she destroys all of my otherselves!

 Oh… Good luck, my dears!”
 Fourth Doctor

-Dimensions In Time is played as an irreverant romp through the first 30 year history of the show, maybe just a bit too irreverant, though.
-It looks very cheap, which is probably down to the fact that Who chose to shoot on someone else’s set – due to a lack of available budget.
+Dimensions In Time, is played as an irreverant romp through the first 30-year history of the show.
+Maybe just a little bit too irreverant.
+It looks very cheap, which is probably down to the fact that they chose to shoot on someone else’s set; due to a lack of available budget.

-And yet, even though it outraged the show’s hardcore fan contingent; it still holds something special.
-As fundamentally, it is still a Doctor crossover special and an actual new episode of Doctor Who – from the 1990s.
+And yet, even though it outraged the show’s hardcore fan contingent; it still holds a special place – in Who history.
+As fundamentally, it is still a Doctor crossover special – and an actual new episode of Doctor Who; from the 1990s.

-The monsters themselves, are really only present for window dressing around Albert Square.
+The monsters themselves, are really only present – for window dressing around Albert Square.
 We have Cybermen, the Yeti, Sea Devils amongst others.
-The Daleks though are sadly missing due to a dispute with creator Terry Nation.
+The Daleks though are sadly missing, due to an ongoing legal dispute with original creator; Terry Nation.

-Dimensions In Time is not for everyone (especially not the hardcore fans) but if you are a fan of the classic show, you should watch it just so you can say you have seen it.
-It does hold something special, as a Doctor crossover episode but some impact is lost amongst the bizarre Eastenders crossover.
+Dimensions In Time, is not for everyone (especially not the hardcore fans).
+However, if you are a fan of the classic show, you should watch it – at least once.
+It does hold something special, as a Doctor-crossover episode and marks some final classic-era appearances but some impact is lost amongst the bizarre Eastenders’ plot crossover.

 The Beeb did nothing significant, for the 40th anniversary, in 2003; which was pretty criminal.
 So, at least they did something for the 30th Anniversary – even if most fans hated it.